 - You live in a multi-family building where neighbors may also have roaches

-In my work with homeowners in Alexandria, Fairfax, and the surrounding DC metro area, I’ve found that most German cockroach infestations are already well-established by the time people notice them.
-These pests reproduce quickly—a single female can produce 300+ offspring in her lifetime.
-By the time you’re seeing multiple cockroaches, there’s usually a significant population hiding in your walls and cabinets.
+In our work with homeowners in Alexandria, Fairfax, and the DC metro area, most German cockroach problems are already big by the time people notice them.
+These pests breed fast.
+A single female can produce 300+ babies in her lifetime.
+By the time you see multiple cockroaches, there’s usually a large group hiding in your walls and cabinets.

-Professional pest control services have access to commercial-grade baits that are often more effective than consumer products.
-A 2025 study found that professional-grade gel baits consistently outperformed consumer products in real-world home testing.
+Professional pest control uses pro-grade baits that often work better than store-bought ones.
+A 2025 study found that pro-grade gel baits beat consumer products in real-world home tests.

 Common Mistakes When Using German Cockroach Bait

-After years of helping homeowners with cockroach problems, I’ve seen these mistakes repeatedly:
+After years of helping homeowners with cockroach problems, we see these mistakes come up again and again:

 German cockroach bait only works if cockroaches eat it.
-If there are crumbs under the toaster, grease behind the stove, or pet food left out overnight, cockroaches may never touch your bait.
+If there are crumbs under the toaster, grease behind the stove, or pet food left out at night, cockroaches may never touch your bait.

 Fix: Deep clean your kitchen before and during baiting.
 Pay special attention to: